 Had I been living with my parents, I would have considered this as impossible and clicked away already.
 But I was alone.
 In an unfamiliar neighbourhood.
 I stared at the page, frozen.
 It was worse than my childhood fear of the boogeyman.
 Once I regained logical thought, I bolted to check on all the doors and windows.
 I did this twice for good measure.

 Okay, maybe that was an overreaction.
 I didn't have anything really valuable other than my laptop.
 Would they want a copy of "Great Expectations by Charles Dickens"?
 I highly doubted that.
 Yet, the thought of facing an intruder in my house terrified me.
 Perhaps, I could dislodge that shower curtain rod and...Wait.

 I stopped my mind.
 This was ridiculous.
 It would never happen.
 This was just my mind going wild after watching that stupid movie that my friend had dragged me along to watch.
 Actually, I could barely remember the plot of that movie; I couldn't watch any of it since my friend would not cease ranting on about the lead actor.
 I often teased her stalker tendency.
 Seriously, she needed a boyfriend.
-I let myself get carried away with this silly internal rant until I felt my muscles relax.
+I let myself get carried away with this silly tangent thinking until I felt my muscles relax.

 I glanced at my computer clock.
 7:15.
 I could go to bed early and finish that book I was forced to put down since my renovating here.
 With that, I shut down my computer to take a shower.
 I was going to enjoy this peace and freedom, not fear it.
 Suddenly, there I heard a couple knocks on my window.

 My heart beat frantically as I craned my neck around and saw a man there.
 He waved.
 I waved cautiously back.
 He pulled out a large card that said "WELCOME TO THE NEIGHBORHOOD" and pointed to the door.
 Oh...a welcome wagon person.